 20 Female Harlem Renaissance Writers You Should Know We know too little about the women of the Harlem Renaissance.
 The more I look into these poets, writers, dramatists, essayists, critics, social critics, young adult writers, and editors, the more astounded I am at their range and literary output.
 These women writers run the gamut of political perspectives, editorial and aesthetic approaches, and backgrounds and nationalities.

-African American, Author, Harlem Renaissance, Book, Black History, Zora Neale Hurston, Eye
+Hurston Author, African Americans, Watching God, Folklorist Anthropologist, Harlem Renaissance, Black History, Zora Neale Hurston, Black Women

 Celebrating Women Authors [Black History Month] Zora Neale Hurston: Zora Neale Hurston (1891-1960) was an African-American writer associated with the Harlem Renaissance.
 Hurston was an anthropologist and folklorist who wrote about African American culture in the rural South.
 In 1937 she published the novel Their Eyes Were Watching God.
 (Photo Credit: Corbis)